DiamondLightSource/workflows/docs/tutorials/ptypy-workflows.md

 ## Containerising the Application

-The first step is to build a [container](https://dev-portal.diamond.ac.uk/guide/kubernetes/tutorials/containers/) for PtyPy, for example the following multi-stage Dockerfile
+The first step is to build a [container](https://dev-portal.diamond.ac.uk/guide/kubernetes/tutorials/containers/) for PtyPy, for example the following multi-stage Dockerfile in the box below

 ??? example "Dockerfile"
     ```dockerfile